Nonlocal $H$-convergence for topologically nontrivial domains: Nonlocal -convergence

 \begin{example}[classical nonlocal $H$-convergence] Let $\Omega\subseteq \R^3$ be bounded, range closed and assume that $\mathcal{H}_D(\Omega)=\{0\}$; that is, (see \cite{Picard1982,Pauly2021}) $\Omega$ has continuous boundary and connected complement.
 Then Theorem \ref{thm:genHD} for $\varepsilon=\id$ reads Thus, for $\mathcal{H}=L_2(\Omega)^3$, we can choose

 \end{example}

 The aim of this section is to abstractly understand what happens if the assumption $\mathcal{H}_D(\Omega)=\{0\}$ is violated in Example \ref{exa:class}.
-In other terms, what is the correct\footnote{`Correct' in the sense that it is consistent with convergence in the local $H$-sense for multiplication operators.}nonlocal $H$-topology, if
+In other terms, what is the canonical\footnote{`Canonical' in the sense that it is consistent with convergence in the local $H$-sense for multiplication operators.} nonlocal $H$-topology, if

 It will turn out that there is not so much ambiguity if $\mathcal{H}_D(\Omega)$ is finite-dimensional.
 However, if $\mathcal{H}_D(\Omega)$ is infinite-dimensional, many mutually incomparable examples can be constructed.
 We provide the abstract rationale for this in the next example.
 The construction of a range closed $\Omega$ with infinite-dimensional space of harmonic Dirichlet fields will be carried out in Section \ref{sec:infdim}, see particularly Example \ref{ex:OmegaRangeClosedID}.